 “Heavy fines for serious breaches reflect just how important

 personal data is in a 21st century world.
 But we intend to use

 Yes, the boss needed to know about increased risks from incorrect data handling, but what should a DBA do, other than wait for new edicts from on high?
 Especially when the data held by the IT department is actually a business asset and data governance is often the responsibility of multiple people or even departments.

 If, like many DBAs, you’d rather spend your time applying your skills to optimizing your systems, tuning for performance and bang-per-buck (and minimizing the firefighting in between), why not just wait and see?

-Well, there are a few reasons the smarter DBA should be preparing now and getting his or her estate in order, ahead of the May 2018 enforcement date.
+Well, there are a few reasons the smarter DBA should be prepared by now and have got his or her estate in order, ahead of the May 2018 enforcement date.

-Probably the biggest is that the new law requires ‘privacy by design and default’ throughout data handling.
+Probably the biggest was that the new law required ‘privacy by design and default’ throughout data handling.